charmoniumQ/PROBE/docs/publications/record_replay/main.md

   the value of performance counters used by the program.
   Performance counters are a way for the microarchitecture to expose details to user-level programs.

-[^inode-note]: We will not consdier the actual inode a part of the file-system contents, because few program depend on it, as opposed to the equivalence-class of files with the same inode, and it is difficult for reproducibility methods to force the OS to assign a particular inode, so defining the state that way would be less discerning.
+[^inode-note]: We will not consider the actual inode a part of the file-system contents, because few program depend on it, as opposed to the equivalence-class of files with the same inode, and it is difficult for reproducibility methods to force the OS to assign a particular inode, so defining the state that way would be less discerning.

 However, we do not claim these state categories are exhaustive, in the sense that fixing all of these would always fix the result of every program.